 One of the best ways to ensure a quick and seamless transaction is to make sure your POS system supports a multitude of payment methods.
 Now, with more people adopting mobile wallets, you will see more and more retailers and concession stands accepting NFC payments at major sports arenas.
 Make sure that when your customer is set with their order and ready to pay, that whatever form of payment they choose will be accepted at your point of sale.

 4. Mobile Ordering

 One ordering method that's rapidly gaining popularity in sports entertainment properties is mobile ordering.
 During major sports games and concerts, people don't want to leave their seat and risk missing a big play or their favorite song.
 Many stadiums are adopting a mobile ordering method where fans can order food or drinks on their mobile device and either have it delivered to their seat, or go grab it when it is ready.
 Fans don't have to miss a thing and concession employees don't have to deal with a line of angry customers.
 It's a win for everyone!

 5. Reliable Hardware

-You can find the Appetize and Star Micronics bundled POS solutions in major sports and live entertainment locations including the Golden 1 Center (home of the Sacramento Kings), U.S. Back Stadium (home of the Minnesota Vikings), over 40 Live Nation properties, and many more.
+The Appetize-Star solution includes the Star Micronics TSP654IIBi, a reliable, high-performance Bluetooth-connected desktop receipt printer, as well as the Star Micronics SM-S230i, a lightweight portable receipt printer that's Apple MFi-certified.
+You can find the Appetize and Star Micronics bundled POS solutions in major sports and live entertainment locations including the Golden 1 Center (home of the Sacramento Kings), U.S. Bank Stadium (home of the Minnesota Vikings), over 40 Live Nation properties, and many more.